Shady Side Academy: Curriculum

 Academic life at Shady Side Academy operates on a trimester system, dividing the year into three thirteen to fourteen-week terms.
 Classes begin each year before Labor Day with Convocation in late August and finish with Commencement exercises in early June.
-The Second Term begins in late November, and Third Term begins in early April.
+The Second Term begins in late November, and the Third Term begins in early April.
 At the Senior School, regular classes begin each day at 8:15 a.m. and end at 3:00 p.m., punctuated by a late-morning assembly period.
 All-school assemblies occur every Monday and Friday in the Hillman Center's Rauh Theater.
 Every Wednesday, students meet with their advisory groups.
-The academic day is divided into six periods filled with at least five classes, a lunch period, and intermittent free periods.
+The academic day is divided into six periods, including at least five classes, a lunch period, and intermittent free periods.
 Athletic practices follow the school day from 3:45 p.m. to late afternoon.
 An eight-day rotating schedule determines class periods.

 Each term, students enroll in a minimum of five classes, both year-long courses and one-term electives, taught by seven academic departments—Arts, Computer Science, English, History, Mathematics, Science, and World Languages.
 Many departments, particularly the English and History Departments, make extensive use of the Harkness table, as most rooms in Rowe have large, oval tables.
 This teaching style is similar to the Socratic method.
 Students receive midterm grade reports during the year's first term and subsequently after each term, followed by a cumulative grade report at the end of the year.
-The grade for each class has three parts—a letter grade, an effort grade, and a paragraph of written remarks.
+The grade for each class has three parts: a letter grade, an effort grade, and a paragraph of written remarks.
 The quality grade, assigned on the A+ (4.3333) to F (0.0) scale, is used to calculate the student's GPA.
 Effort grades for each class consist of a number from 5, indicating "exemplary effort," to 1, indicating "unacceptable effort."
 Effort grades of 2—"inconsistent effort"— or below result in a student's placement on Academic Warning and likely an interim report to the student's parents.
 The academy uses the student's GPA and effort grades each term and at the end of the year to award academic Year and Term Honors, ranging from "Honors" (B+ average) to "Highest Honors" (A average), as well as other school and departmental prizes.
 Established in 1929, Shady Side Academy's chapter of the Cum Laude Society elects members from the top fifth of the graduating class based on academic performance in the junior year and the first two terms of the senior year.